 Bing Webmaster Tools is like Google Search Console, so it’s pretty much the same steps that we just went over with Google.
 We want to fetch the page within Bing Bot to make sure that Bing can see everything.
 For the majority of the time, you use Bing Webmaster Tools as a quick check to make sure you are good, but other times you might realize that there are issues with your site with Bing.
 If you run into any issues, you can check out some troubleshoot guides that they have to see what is going on with their bot.

-Bing also has the ability to check if your page is mobile ready.
+Bing can check if your page is mobile ready.
 While the majority of your traffic from Bing probably won’t come from mobile, it only takes a few seconds for the test to run to show if it is mobile ready for your users.
 To go there, you need Diagnostics and Tools –> Mobile Friendliness Test.
 From there, you put in the URL that you want to check and you will run the test.
-If Bing says you are good, chances are pretty high that Google thinks the same.
+If Bing says you are right, chances are pretty high that Google thinks the same.

 SEO – Browser

 SEO Browser is a tool that I use a lot when I am auditing a webpage.
-You might have gone through Screaming Frog, Google, and Bing and everyone looks good from a technical standpoint.
-However, these tools do not show if your content that you spent time writing can be seen by search engines.
-Perhaps you built all of this great content, but you realized that you built it all into an I frame.
-The problem with an I frame is that it can’t be seen by search bots.
-Put in the URL you want to check and you want to make sure that search bots can read all the content that you have written about the subject.
-An example of content that can’t actually be accessed is a YouTube URL that is put on the page.
+You might have gone through Screaming Frog, Google, and Bing and everything looks good from a technical standpoint.
+However, these tools do not show if search engines can see your content that you spent time writing.
+Perhaps you built all of this high content, but you realized that you created it all into an I frame.
+The problem with an I frame is that search bots can’t see it.
+Put in the URL you want to check and you want to make sure that search bots can read all the content that you have written on the subject.
+An example of the material that can’t be accessed is a YouTube URL that is put on the page.
 While great for the user, search bots won’t be able to understand what this video is about.
 With my page, I can tell that my content is readable, so I am good from there.

 I mentioned earlier that the Google Page Speed Report is good, but it does not break down the load time for the page.
 My favorite tool is GT Metrix, but there are so many good speed testing tools out there.
 I would recommend searching and clicking on a few results to see what works best for your site.
 For this example, I am going to show GT Metrix.

-This is a test that I ran for this page using GT Metrix.
-What I like is that they combine what Google Page Speed Report says, but also include more information about what the biggest culprits are with speed.
+This is a test that I ran on this page using GT Metrix.
+What I like is that they combine what Google Page Speed Report says, but also include more information about what the most significant culprits are with speed.
 This will get very technical, so I would recommend running this after the page goes live and hand it over to the developer so they can see what they can do.
 If you feel confident, you can click on the suggestions in this report and make the changes from the back-end.
-You can make the changes and re run this report to see if your page loads faster.
-As a note, it is easier to move from a very slow page to a slight faster page after making a change and not moving from a page that loads in less than one second to something even faster than that.
+You can make the changes and re-run this test to see if your page loads faster.
+As a note, it is easier to move from a slow page to a slightly faster page after making a change and not moving from a page that loads in less than one second to something even faster than that.
 If you need more information on how to use this tool, I would recommend checking out this guide.

 This is a pretty good spot to wrap up everything that we have gone over.
 When it comes to an SEO Analysis of a webpage, you want to make sure you are tackling the big things so that the smaller things (like a title tag) can work its magic.
 Everything that we have gone over are free tools, so anyone can play around with the tools and see what works best for their site.